 The questions add up quickly.

-Is the land in the city?
-Is it even near a road system?
-Is it ready for crops to grow?
 Is there a house on the land?
 Do you want to build one?
 What’s nearby?
 How’s the view?
 How many people want to buy this land?

 One often-cited study of the comparative value of an acre of land in different states comes from the findings of a 2015 report from economist William Larson.
 Larson tells us that the United States (excluding Alaska and Hawaii) have 1.9 billion acres of land and it’s valued at nearly $23 trillion, which is an average of about $12,000 per acre.